 The experience begins with a bit of red wine to sip on while the frogs do their thing.
 Then a short guided walk around the lake exposes its inhabitants.
 Flashlights are used to spot frogs, some big tarantulas, and a few other creepy crawly insects.
 It was also cool to see luminescent micro bacteria that glow in the dark.

-For a chance to see nocturnal mammals, there’s also a Mindo Night Walk that goes a bit deeper into a nature reserve.
-During the Mindo Night Walk, it’s possible to find the elusive kinkajou.
-It’s also known as the “honey bear,” even though it’s in the same animal family as raccoons and coatis, rather than a bear species.
-It’s rarely seen by people because of its nocturnal habits.
+For a chance to see nocturnal mammals, there’s also a Mindo Night Walk that goes a bit deeper into a nature reserve, compared to the Frog Concert.
+During the Mindo Night Walk, it’s possible to find the elusive kinkajou, also known as the “honey bear” even though it’s not a bear.
+Kinkajous are rarely seen by people because of its nocturnal habits.
 But the Mindo Night Walk knows where to find them.

 9) Take the Minjoy Park Chairlift through the Cloud Forest